-The global coronavirus pandemic naturally has a lot of people worried.
-Worried about their health and that of their loved ones, worried about paying their bills, getting the food and medicine they need, and worried about the businesses they’ve worked hard to build.
+The global coronavirus pandemic naturally has a lot of people worrying.
+Worrying about their health and that of their loved ones.
+Paying their bills, getting the food and medicine they need.
+Worrying about the businesses they’ve built.

-To help small- and medium-sized businesses who are facing difficulties and disruption as a result of the COVID-19, the government has introduced a series of measures.
+To help businesses who are facing difficulties and disruption as a result of the COVID-19, the government is introducing a series of measures.

 Statutory Sick Pay Relief

-The Chancellor has stated that small businesses with fewer than 250 employees could effectively get a refund for up to 2 weeks worth of Statutory Sick Pay they supply to employees.
+The Chancellor stated that small businesses with fewer than 250 employees will, effectively, get a refund for up to 2 weeks worth of Statutory Sick Pay they supply to employees.

 Business Rate Relief

-Due to the recent outbreak, the Government announced that there would be a 12-month business rates holiday for retail, hospitality, nursery, and leisure businesses in the UK.
+The Government also announced a 12-month business rates holiday.
+It applies to retail, hospitality, nursery, and leisure businesses in the UK.

-Businesses in these industries are likely to be most affected by lost business as the government recommends people avoid crowded places and unnecessary social contact.
+Businesses in these industries are likely to be most affected by lost business as people avoid busy places and unnecessary social contact.

 There are a several grants and funding options available to businesses who need help as a result of the impact caused by coronavirus.